altomator/Introduction_to_Deep_Learning-2-Object_Detection/README.md

 		], ...
 ```

+*Cost, difficulties:*  Analyzing an image with such APIs costs a fraction of a cent per image.
+Processing can be done entirely using the web platform or with a minimal coding load.

 ### Other approaches

+#### Transfert learning

 Google Cloud Vision, IBM Watson Cloud Vision and other commercial framework can be used for training a specific object detector on custom data.
+Training can be done on the web platform (e.g. AutoML Vision) or using APIs.
+The trained models can then be deployed in the cloud or locally.

 Same is true for YOLO, using a commercial web app like [Roboflow](https://blog.roboflow.com/training-yolov4-on-a-custom-dataset/) or [local code](https://towardsdatascience.com/how-to-train-a-custom-object-detection-model-with-yolo-v5-917e9ce13208).

+*Cost, difficulties:* Training means having annotated images available, which implies some preliminary work.
+For commercial products, pricing is higher.

 ## Use cases